GitExl/CTViewer/README.md

 or world by clicking on exits.

 Left-clicking on an actor will activate it.
 Right-clicking will "touch" it.
 Clicking with the middle button will display debug information about them until somewhere else is middle-clicked.
+In that mode use the spacebar to advance the actor script execution one step.

 ## Examples